BenMakesGames/MiniIDE/README.md

 but of all the features Rider offers, I've only used very few; with agentic AIs, I use fewer still.

-(I've tried vscode various times over the years: its UI/UX is simply not to my liking, and their C# support has always been lacking (they only _recently_ got solution support?? 'the heck?!?), _and_ it's an electron app?! that's extra weight++!)
+(I've tried vscode various times over the years: its UI/UX is simply not to my liking, and their C# support has always lagged, _and_ it's an electron app?! that's extra weight++!)

 so, like any ridiculous dev, I've decided to "just" make my own...